Dealing with the public and remaining calm under extreme levels of pressure are just some of the many aspects of a successful firefighter

 - Travel within a working day is frequent.
 Absence from home overnight (other than rostered duty) and overseas work or travel are generally uncommon.

 Personal qualities and physical attributes are more important than academic qualifications, though a good general education is required.
 A degree or other further education qualifications are not essential and entry without a degree or HND is common.

-These courses don't guarantee entry into the fire and rescue service but aim to equip students with the skills needed to pursue a career in the fire industry, for more details see Universities and Colleges Admissions Service (UCAS).
+These courses don't guarantee entry into the fire and rescue service but aim to equip students with the skills needed to pursue a career in the fire industry.
+For more details, see Universities and Colleges Admissions Service (UCAS).

-To improve your chances of entry, you need to keep fit and gain as much information as possible about both the role and fire and rescue service in general.
+To improve your chances of entry, you need to keep fit and gain as much information as possible about both the role and the fire and rescue service in general.
 To keep up to date with relevant fire issues, join the UK Fire Service Forum.

 You may also need a full UK driving licence.

-Depending on your circumstances, if you can work as a volunteer or retained firefighter this would help your chances of getting a full-time position.
+Depending on your circumstances, you may be able to work as a volunteer or retained firefighter.
+Experience of this nature could increase your chances of gaining a full-time position.

 Wales has three services: